sarma1807/python-cassandra-driver/31_SalesApp_AutoSalesGenerator/README.md

 #### SalesApp Python code written to use python cassandra-driver.

 `SalesApp_GenerateUsers.py` Generates Users.
 Typically executed only 1 time during initial setup.
+Code will expect 10000 users be generated.

 `SalesApp_GenerateProducts.py` Generates Products.
 Typically executed only 1 time during initial setup.
+Code will expect 50000 products be generated.

 `SalesApp_GenerateOrders.py` Generates Orders.
 Execute it whenever you want to generate Orders or automate the execution using cron.